 - Which product and service categories are related, overlapping, or in conflict

-- The evolving regulatory landscape and how it manifests in the real-world
+- The evolving regulatory landscape and how it affects real world practice

 - Industry buzzwords (what they really mean and how they’re misunderstood)